Coronavirus: Financial support for businesses

 Read up-to-date guidance and advice on coronavirus and how it affects your business.

 What is a Grant?

-“I would always recommend that people consider looking at the grants and financial support from the government.
+“I would always recommend that people consider looking at the grants and financial support from the Government.
 The worst that can happen is your application is rejected.”

-|Nigel O’Donoghue CCO at Frank Recruitment Group|
+|Nigel O’Donoghue CCO, Frank Recruitment Group|

-Some Grants are provided in the form of finance while others offer free equipment or discounts to aid your business’ development.
+Some Grants are provided in the form of finance, while others offer free equipment or discounts to aid your business’ development.
 Whatever form your Grant takes, there will be conditions attached.

 It all depends on the specific Grant you’re applying for.

-Grants have very specific eligibility criteria which vary from business size to location, the sector your business is in to the purpose of the Grant itself, so it’s always a good idea to speak to the Grant provider to find out what’s involved in the process and whether you’re eligible.
+Grants have very specific eligibility criteria which vary from business size to location, the sector your business is in to the purpose of the Grant itself,

 Benefits of Grants

-You don’t have to pay your Grant back
+You don’t have to pay it back